logaretm/vee-validate/docs/content/guide/composition-api/handling-forms.md

 You can call the returned function either manually or via an event like `@submit` and it will validate all the fields and execute the callback if everything passes validation.

-As an added bonus, when the returned function is used as an event handler (like in the previous example) it will automatically prevent the default submission of the form so you don't need to use the `prevent` modifier like you normally would.
+As a bonus, when the returned function is used as an event handler (like in the previous example) it will automatically prevent the default submission of the form so you don't need to use the `prevent` modifier like you normally would.

 ### Full-Page Submissions (non-AJAX)

 For non-ajax submissions that trigger a full page reload, you can use the `submitForm` function instead of `handleSubmit`.
-You normally would use this if you are not building a single page application.
+You normally would use this if you are not building a single-page application.

 ```vue
 <template>